Parent Resources

 Can I speak with the DSR personnel in regards to my child’s situation?

 A college student can sign a Release of Information Consent form, giving staff permission to share information with parents or guardian.
-However, you should know that even if a student signs a release, the Office for Disability Services strongly encourages students to be aware of all information discussed and be present during any meetings.
+However, know that even if a student signs a release, the Office for Disability Services strongly encourages students to be aware of all information discussed and be present during any meetings.
 The release is not a blanket release for the student’s entire college records.
 It only pertains to matters related to accommodations.

 Since my child is now in charge of their educational planning, what are some self-advocacy skills they should develop?